Double funding and option incompatibility

 If you choose to use all or part of one of the above Agri-Environment Climate Scheme options to meet your Ecological Focus Areas requirements, we need to remove the income foregone element from your agri-environment payment.

 We will check this each year before paying your agri-environment options.
-If the options include management costs (as well as income foregone) these will be paid, even if you did not claim for Ecological Focus Areas.
+If the options include management costs (as well as income foregone) these will be paid.

 If you have any additional agri-environment commitments similar to Ecological Focus Area practices, payments for these will not be reduced.
 If you meet your Ecological Focus Areas requirements through other activity not covered by an Agri-Environment Climate Scheme contract, then your payments will not be affected.